VicenteQuesadaDeb/Scrimba-JavaScript-Challenge-Day2/README.md

 # Challenge: Add Two Digits (Introduction)

+![] (ChallengeDay2.png)

+## Run it

+To try and review this challenge, download it, open intex.html and open the project folder with VisualStudioCode (or your IDE of prefference).
+You can modify the main.js file which contains the solution and the test provided.

+Thanks Dylan Israel and Per Harald for creating this awesome challenges and tutorials!!

 ## Supporting Scrimba

 Since 2017, we have created over 20 free courses on Scrimba, and we're going to